Soyot language: Geographic distribution

-Soyot-Tsaatan has no official recognition in any of the countries where it is spoken.
+Soyot has no official recognition in any of the countries where it is spoken.
 Until 1993, they were counted as part of the Buryat nationality in Russia.
 At this point, they were acknowledged as a separate nationality by the People's Khural of the Republic of Buryatia.
 After applying to the Russian Duma for official recognition, they were acknowledged as an ethnic minority in 2001.
 Most Soyots in Russia live in Buryatia's Okinsky District.

 Phonology

-Rassadin reports that the two dialects, Soyot and Tsaatan, have very similar phonological systems.
+Rassadin reports that the Soyot and Tsaatan dialects, have very similar phonological systems.
 Information here is from Soyot.

 Consonants

 Vowels

 Vowels may be short, long, or short pharyngealized, e.g. /ɯt/ "send", /ɯˁt/ "dog", /ɯːt/ "sound, voice".

-Soyot-Tsaatan exhibits vowel harmony, that is, words containing front vowels take only suffixes containing front vowels, whereas words with back vowels take only suffixes with back vowels.
+Soyot exhibits vowel harmony, that is, words containing front vowels take only suffixes containing front vowels, whereas words with back vowels take only suffixes with back vowels.

 Writing system

-Soyot-Tsaatan is not commonly written.
+Soyot is not commonly written.
 Rassadin employs a Cyrillic-based writing system to represent Soyot in his dictionaries and grammars.
 Certain letters are only found in Russian loanwords.